msx-solis/msx-fdc-cdx2-clone/cdx-2-iface2.4/doc/README.md

 | FAST!DiskROM  | 25471  |

 Solder in all components and sockets, using round pin sockets you should have a low profile design.
+The Jumpers muts be configured 1-2 for standard MSX connection or 2-3 for to use a standard PC ribbon cable, but drive b: may not work in this case (test not done yet).

 Then follow the next testing steps.